ProzorroUKR/openprocurement.api/docs/source/agreements/frameworks/tutorial.rst

 Contract ban
 ~~~~~~~~~~~~

-For ban contract, you just need to add milestone to contract with status `ban`:
+For ban contract, you just need to add milestone to contract with type `ban`:

 .. http:example:: http/milestone-ban-post.http
    :code: